nurullahkilic/use-video-previewer/README.md

   );
 }
 ```

-Replace `useCustomHook` with the specific hook you want to use from the package.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this code as permitted by the license.
 See the [LICENSE](LICENSE) file for more details.